strontic/strontic.github.io/xcyclopedia/library/wmiutils.dll-18A3E4EB5B29BE1A4F572B1F975DF7B3.md

 ## Possible Misuse

 *The following table contains possible examples of `wmiutils.dll` being misused.
-While `wmiutils.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wmiutils.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --